Jobless claims plunge to 199K, lowest level since 1969 - NewsBreak

 In the week ending Nov.
 20, there were 199,000 initial applications for unemployment insurance, according to the seasonally adjusted figures, a decline of 71,000 from the previous week.
 Claims fell to the lowest level since November 1969 and are now well below the pre-pandemic trough of 225,000 applications received the week of March 14, 2020.

 The steep drop in unemployment applications comes after several strong months of job growth and rising consumer spending heading into the holiday shopping season.
-While high inflation has stressed many household budgets, U.S. job growth, economic production, stock values, and corporate profits have all steamed ahead.Holiday season poses major test for Biden economy
+While high inflation has stressed many household budgets, U.S. job growth, economic production, stock values and corporate profits have all steamed ahead.Cities highlight security for holiday crowds

 “Getting new claims below the 200,000 level for the first time since the pandemic began is truly significant, portraying further improvement,” said Mark Hamrick, chief economic analyst at Bankrate.com.